openflocon/Flocon/README.md

 <img width="100" height="100" alt="flocon_small" src="https://github.com/user-attachments/assets/27143843-fce2-4c74-96d8-a0b35a8fccde" />

-**Flocon** is an advanced debugging and inspection tool for Android applications, inspired by [Flipper](https://github.com/facebook/flipper) by Meta.
+**Flocon** is an advanced debugging and inspection tool built with **Kotlin Multiplatform (KMP)**, designed to work seamlessly across Android and desktop environments.
+It draws inspiration from [Flipper](https://github.com/facebook/flipper) by Meta, while leveraging **modern Kotlin multiplatform architecture** for networking, databases, analytics, and UI data visualization.

-It allows developers to connect an Android device to their computer and launch a desktop interface that can **observe, inspect, and interact with the running mobile app** in real time.
+It allows developers to connect a Kotlin Multiplatform or Android app to their computer and launch a **desktop interface** that can **observe, inspect, and interact with the running app** in real time — across shared Kotlin code and platform-specific implementations.

+Works on :
+- Android
+- Desktop (jvm)
+- iOS (only simulator for now)

-`Flocon Desktop is a Kotlin Multiplatform project structured similarly to an Android app, using ViewModels, Room, Ktor, and Coroutines.
-The project is open to contributions — feel free to submit a pull request!`
+`Flocon Desktop is a Kotlin Multiplatform project structured like an Android app, using ViewModels, Room, Ktor, and Coroutines — designed to demonstrate how Kotlin Multiplatform can power both mobile and desktop debugging.`

+`The project is open to contributions — feel free to submit a pull request!`

 With Flocon, you gain deep access to critical app internals — such as
-- network requests (http, images, grpc, graphql, websockets)
+- network requests (HTTP, gRPC, GraphQL, WebSockets)
 - mock network calls
 - local storage (sharedpref, databases, app files)
 - analytics events (and custom events)
 - debug menu displayed on the desktop
 - **deeplinks**

 and more — without needing root access or tedious ADB commands.

-It’s designed to accelerate development, QA, and debugging workflows.
+It’s designed for modern multiplatform development, accelerating debugging, QA, and iteration cycles.

 <img width="1294" height="837" alt="Screenshot 2025-09-12 at 15 39 45" src="https://github.com/user-attachments/assets/3d585adb-6441-4cdb-ad25-69d771ad4ff6" />